Car brand reviews

 Certain diesel-powered Audis built between 2009 and 2015 may be more polluting than official figures suggest and may be subject to recall.

-Read our guide to air pollution and car emissions to find out which cars are among the worst offenders.
+Read our guide to air pollution and car emissions to find out which cars are the most polluting in our tough tests.